 - University of Southern California

-- Yes, our coaches and athletic directors come from the top of their field.
+- Yes, our coaches and staff come from the top of their field.
 Many are veterans in their field and former college players.
-One of baseball coaches is a former Boston Red Sox Pitcher

-- Our coaches bring not only their skill, but their life experiences, love of their trade and a true moral compass that drives each of them to deliver the best program to St. Bernard
+- Our coaches bring not only their skill but their life experiences, love of their trade and a true moral compass that drives each of them to deliver the best program to St. Bernard High School.

 - $1,000,000 in recent renovations including: New Hannon College Center, Library, Student Union, Main Office, and 3 renovated science labs and lecture hall.